Planning-Inspectorate/back-office/README.md

 | `apps`     | Contains deployable services                                    |
 | `packages` | Contains shared code and configurations for use across the apps |

+## Architecture

+The architecture of the applications service and it's relationships with other systems can be viewed through interactive [C4 Model diagrams](https://c4model.com) held as [Structizier](https://docs.structurizr.com) code in the `workspace.dsl` file

+This can be viewed locally through an interactive web interface by running `npm run c4`

+Finally open your web browser to view [http://localhost:8080](http://localhost:8080)

+There is also a deployed version of the C4 model available [here](https://planning-inspectorate.github.io/back-office/master/)

 ## Building